The countdown to GDPR is over!

 - The need for Data Protection impact assessments - DPO’s will need to undertake assessments with the help of all departmental heads to audit current processes and identify areas that need to be amended, changed or stopped.

-- Receiving consent from clients and how their personal data will be used - law firms will need to explain in clear, easy-to-understand language when asking permission for consent from an individual and detail how their data is intended to be used.
+- Receiving consent from clients and how their personal data will be used - law firms will need to explain in clear, easy to understand language when asking permission for consent from an individual and detail how their data is intended to be used unless they choose to go down a route such as legitimate interest.
+For more on that, visit our other blog post.

 1. Set-Up a Plan